aurorascharff/aurorascharff.no/src/content/blog/rebuilding-remix-contacts-in-nextjs-14-with-transitions-server-actions-and-prisma.md

 export function useLoading() {
   const context = React.useContext(LoadingContext);
   if (context === undefined) {
-    throw new Error(
-      "useThemeContext must be used within a ThemeContextProvider" );
+    throw new Error("useLoading must be used within a LoadingStateProvider");
   }
   return context;
 }